RabbitTV22/TerraNexoAddon/README.md

 ## How to use
 1. Download or build this addon and place it in the addons folder of your Terra folder.
-2. Add "ItemsAdder" to the "addons" key of the pack.yml of any packs you'd like to apply it to.
+2. Add "itemsadder-addon" to the "addons" key of the pack.yml of any packs you'd like to apply it to.
 3. now you can use the itemsAdderBlock() function in any terrascript file.
    The format is itemsAdderBlock(x,y,z,"itemsadder_block_id")